Andreagod/py-password-manager/README.md

-# py-password-manager
+# Py Password Manager
-an easy password manager in python
+easy and crypted password manager in python